The Focus Wheel Process was presented by Abraham-Hicks. The purpose is to shift your vibration about a topic to a higher point so that you:

 You can download the original focus wheel process PDF here.
-It has twelve slots which may be enough but I found that using the revised version, the Focus Trail, with 23 slots, allows me to keep going and get to the really good stuff.
+It has twelve slots which may be enough but I found that using the revised version, the Focus Journey, with 24 slots, allows me to keep going and get to the really good stuff, you can also rate yourself before and after, which makes it even more powerful.
 You can download it here.

 Print it out and let’s get started!

 Know What You Don’t Want — and What You Do